 11 of 27

 Galvanized steel stanchions, stainless steel wire, and a hardwood cap were used for the railing of this modern shed built by J. C. Stoneman Construction.
 Located in Port Townsend, Washington, the modern shed features a sliding glass door, clerestory windows, and a pitched roof that overhangs the porch and provides shade.
 The siding is made of Western red cedar.Continue to 12 of 27 below.

 She Shed Trailer

-Search the hashtage #vintagetrailers on Instagram and you'll discover some 80,000 images of big, small, and mid-sized aluminum travel trailers from roughly the 1950s to 1970s.
+Search the hashtag #vintagetrailers on Instagram and you'll discover some 80,000 images of big, small, and mid-sized aluminum travel trailers from roughly the 1950s to 1970s.
 You might find gleaming silver Airstreams at a lodging rental in Joshua Tree or parked temporarily at a campground near Yellowstone.
-One trend that hasn't lost steam is the backyard she-shed trailer escape, a dolled-up adult playhouse where women--or men--can escape for alone time or to hang out with friends and a bottle or two of wine.
+One trend that hasn't lost steam is the backyard she-shed trailer escape, a dolled-up adult playhouse where women--or men--can escape for alone time or hang out with friends and a bottle or two of wine.
 There's even a Vintage Trailer Magazine for enthusiasts.
 This vintage Aljo trailer rests in the backyard of a house in Pasadena, California.Continue to 13 of 27 below.

 13 of 27

 A 1964-built Eichler home was bought in original condition with vintage appliances, fixtures, and finishes.
 The new owners wanted to retain its iconic midcentury modern design but requested that Gast Architects make some updates to create a calm, light-filled, and inviting home.
 Gast strived to preserve the signature finishes of the house while creating a larger, more modern kitchen, opening up the floor plan, and updating the master suite.
 The shed in the backyard repeats the lines of the main house, resembling a mini Eichler.Continue to 14 of 27 below.